 If Fast Startup is enabled, the system logs off all the user sessions completely and then hibernates the system instead of performing a clean shut down.
-Fast Startup relies upon the hibernation feature, and it dumps the kernel memory to hiberfil.sys file.
-When fast startup is enabled and a user shuts down the computer, all sessions are logged off, and the computer enters hibernation.
+Fast Startup relies upon the hibernation feature, dumping the kernel memory to hiberfil.sys file.
+When the fast startup is enabled and a user shuts down the computer, all sessions are logged off, and the computer is supposed to enter hibernation.
 As part of the hibernation process, Windows initializes the system’s memory dump configuration.
-If the filter driver(s) is not loaded, it fails to hibernate, and brings you back to the Windows Lock Screen of the sign-in screen.
+If the filter driver(s) is not loaded, it fails to hibernate, and brings you back to the Windows lock screen or the sign-in screen.

 - Open Control Panel → All Control Panel Items → Power Options (or run

 - Click Choose what the power buttons do

 - Click Change settings that are currently unavailable